 - 5. Subset of Research Questions.
 The Interim Evaluation only addressed a subset of the research questions related to the aims, primary drivers and secondary drivers of improvements under the demonstration.
 In fact, the two primary aims related to overdose deaths and decreases on overall healthcare spending were not included due to a lack of available data and insufficiency of time.
 While the Interim Evaluation does provide a robust snapshot of some of the primary drivers of quality, cost and access, it does not cover the full scope of secondary drivers that will be described in the Summative Evaluation due primarily to planned activities dates that are outside of the Interim Evaluation period. - 6.
-Descriptive Trends: Indicative but No Statistical Significance Testing.
+Descriptive Trends: Limited Statistical Significance Testing.
 While some metrics included in both the Interim and Summative Evaluations are computed monthly, most are computed annually.
-Therefore, sufficient time must elapse in order to have enough observations for use in statistical testing.
-With only one annual observation in the post-implementation period, statistical tests could not be conducted.
+Therefore, there may be insufficient time elapsed in order to observe statistically significant changes.
+With only one annual observation in the post-implementation period, limited statistical tests were conducted where possible on the demonstration population.
 Moreover, many of the sub-populations include a small number of observations and may not be appropriate for statistical testing even when more years of data do become available.